From pig to panel

 Casting the slug

-Molten lead is ladled into a slug mold sized for the mill's throat.
-The slugs cool overnight on a slate bench.
-No quenching — the cooling curve matters for how cleanly the came will later take a stretch.
+Molten lead is ladled into a cast-iron slug mold sized for the mill's throat (1-3/8" square, 11" long — call that "a Monday's worth").
+The slugs cool overnight on a slate bench by the north wall.
+No water-quenching: the cooling curve matters for how cleanly the came will take a stretch the next day.

 03